disguise-one/hap-encoder-adobe-cc/README.md

     external/adobe/premiere

 ### FFMpeg
+FFmpeg 4.0 is used for output of the .mov format.

+It is referenced as a submodule of this repository.
+Fetch the source for building with

+    git submodule init
+    git submodule update

-FFMpeg is included as a submodule to the repository, but its build is not wrapped by the plugin's cmake build process.
+The FFMpeg build is not wrapped by the plugin's cmake build process, and must be made in a platform specific process as descibed below.

-The cmake process should be able to locate a prebuilt FFMpeg.

 #### win64
 Either install and set environment for your own FFMpeg, or build / install the one in external/ffmpeg as described at